It was close to one hundred degrees today in New York City.

 Nevertheless, summers from those days of yore underscored

-the genuine neighborhood quality that existed—one that is gone with the hot
+the genuine neighborhood feel that existed—camaraderie that is largely gone with the hot

 winds around these parts.
-Very few people sit out on their stoops nowadays,
+Very few people sit out on their front stoops nowadays,

 even on comfortable summer nights.
 Kids aren’t playing outdoor games on the

-“flashlight tag,” to extend our active summer days after the sun had set.
+“flashlight tag,” to extend our active summer days after sunset.

-Without air conditioning in our upstairs lair, the excessive heat of the past was not a barrel of laughs.
-And, too, there used to be
+Without air conditioning in our upstairs lair in our three-family home, the excessive heat of past summer days and nights past was not a barrel of laughs.
+And, too, there were regular utility brown outs in the 1970s, with power cuts on the

-hottest of nights, lights dimming, and, worse than all that, refrigerator ice
+hottest of nights, flickering lights, and, worse than all that, refrigerator ice

 endured the worst of the summertime heat.
 We played doubleheader games of

-stickball on hot asphalt in ninety-plus degrees weather, and didn’t bring any
+stickball on steamy asphalt in ninety-plus degrees weather, and didn’t bring any

 liquid refreshments with us.
-It’s just what we did.
+It’s just what we did or didn't in these instances.
 In retrospect, I wonder why

 we didn’t think to bring water, or an alternative thirst quencher, in a thermos

-jug or something, but they were just different days.
+jug or something, but they were just different times.
 Individual bottles of

 water for sale didn’t yet exist, and we would have thought that quite bizarre.